theonlyrealALEX/ITP_Game/README.md

 #### SelectScreen:
+The SelectScreen class provides functionality for players to select a map before entering the game.
+It displays a list of available maps, and players can choose a specific map to play.

+Constructor
+- SelectScreen(MazeRunnerGame game)
+Initializes the map selection screen.
+Sets up the camera, viewport, and stage for UI elements.
+Creates UI components, including labels, buttons, and a map selection table.
+Populates the table with buttons corresponding to available maps.

+UI Components
+The class includes UI components such as labels, buttons, and a table, organized in a LibGDX Table for proper layout.
+Buttons represent individual maps, allowing players to choose the desired map.

+Sound Effects
+Background Music: Plays background music while the player is on the map selection screen.
+Button Click Sound: Plays a sound effect when map buttons are clicked, providing auditory feedback to the player.

 #### MenuScreen:
 The MenuScreen class in the Maze Runner Game project is responsible for displaying the main menu of the game.
 It extends the LibGDX Screen class and sets up the UI components for the menu, including animations and buttons.
 Below is an overview of the class.